jeyanthanperiyasamy/forgerock-android-onboarding/README.md

       3. Final step is to get the oauth tokens
 9. update the Login logout status in Main activity once you received the access token, refresh token , idToken
 10. Get the User Info in a different Fragment screen
+## Centralized Login
+11. create a build variant to run two different product flavours in build.gradle, so that you can use the same code to run centralized and embedded login
+12.